 Deva-trained and generally charming, Sen understood what I wanted immediately—and what it meant.
 Over our three hours together, she walked me carefully through the process, checking in while providing insights like what that extra inch of hair off my neck would mean (tighter curls), the difference a few degrees in shower water can make (you want lukewarm, never hot), and how my ideal haircut would require some maintenance (hair clips are very helpful while you air-dry) but not so much.
 It was a little like couples therapy, and, well, we came out of it stronger than ever.

 Okay, let’s cover the technical stuff quickly.
 My curly hair styling routine after leaving the salon is a bit like my old one, with some minor tweaks.
+Read on for a full breakdown.

 Say hello to the only shampoo I will ever use.
 I give my head a good massage with this stuff, focusing behind my ears where I collect the most grease and rinsing pretty thoroughly.